infiniteobjects/.github/CONTRIBUTING.md

 - We use [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/)
 - Never push directly to master/main or develop branches
 - Only submit our changes via opening Pull Requests
-- Post all new Pull Requests to #io-pull-requests
+- Post all new Pull Requests to #pull-requests
 - Strive to make a single Pull Requests encompass 1 piece of functionality.
 - Use GitHub for tracking code reviews
 - Use Pivotal Tracker for tracking all other reviews (design, testing/QA, etc.)